 Midi Keyboards can be quite robust with features.
-Aside from having keys and a mod/pitch wheel, you find some with the following:
+Aside from having keys and a mod/pitch wheel, you’ll find some with the following:

 A lot of these are set to specific functions such as adjusting mixing faders, cycling through presets and patches, rifling through quantize settings, note divisions or you can map them to control whatever you feel is important.
 There’s a lot that can be done.

-On top of that, MIDI keyboards allow you to use foot controllers, such as sustain and expression pedals to add a little flavor to your playing performance.
+On top of that, MIDI keyboards allow you to use foot controllers, such as sustain and expression pedals to add a little flavor to your performances.

 Quick Tip: Sustain is a CC command so if you don’t have a sustain pedal you can always route/program a knob, key, or pad to enable this command.

-Most MIDI keyboards today have auto-mapping which controls various parameters with a DAW (automatically) allow you to sit and create without needing to map/assign functions from scratch.
+Most MIDI keyboards today have auto-mapping which controls various parameters with a DAW (automatically) allowing you to sit and create without needing to map/assign functions from scratch.

 Why Midi Keyboard Controllers Are Important